RoySegall/gizra.com/app/_posts/2016-10-07-thoughts-about-training.md

 When I came to Gizra, they threw me into the deep end.
 The water in Gizra is very deep!
 It was a frustrating experience.
 I know how to swim and I did all the moves, and yet I felt a lot of times that I was drowning.
 It was a new pool, a different water temperature, and it took time before I learned to take a rest in the shallow water, and where the ladder was located so I could get out.
 To tell you the truth, I'm still learning.
 For a new employee, it is a very inconvenient experience, even stressful, and I admit that sometimes I flirted with the thought of going back to my previous job, familiar and cozy, where I knew how to swim well.
-What kept me going is the very early understanding of "The Gizra Way" that allowes you to make mistakes.
+What kept me going is the very early understanding of "The Gizra Way" that allows you to make mistakes.
 The message is clear: the important thing is to keep doing, make mistakes and do better next time.
 I realized that nobody would fire me because I was wrong, as long as I took note of my mistakes, learned from them, and made all the efforts not to do them again.

 An organized training plan's main advantage is that it facilitates the entry process, which is already difficult.
 It prevents added frustrations and allows for more rapid learning.
 From the first moment an employee understands what is expected from her, the knowledge is gradually built, and she makes less mistakes.
 I believe that this significantly shortens the "newbie" time.
 On the other hand this process can create passive workers - they just needs to come to class and they will get all the answers.